 Advanced Graduate Education Program in Oral Medicine

 The Oral Medicine Residency at Brigham and Women’s Hospital/Harvard School of Dental Medicine is an intensive training program for dentists committed to pursuing a full-time academic and/ or institutional career.
 Trainees are co-appointed as Residents at Brigham Hospital (BWH) and Harvard School of Dental Medicine (HSDM).
 Clinical training is based at BWH with additional rotations at other Harvard affiliated teaching hospitals including Dana-Farber Cancer Institute, Massachusetts General Hospital, and Massachusetts Eye and Ear Infirmary.
 The program is fully accredited by the Commission on Dental Accreditation (CODA).

 This is a three-year program, with stipend support, culminating in a certificate of completion.
 Salary and benefits follow the Partners Resident Salary Scale for PGY1, PGY2 and PGY3.
-There are no associated tuition fees.
+There is an associated facilities fee every year but no tuition.
 Trainees in this track are encouraged to consider pursuing further training in clinical research through various available mechanisms to best prepare for a successful academic and/or institutional career.
-One-two positions are available each year, beginning in mid-June.
+One to two positions are available each year, beginning in mid-June.

 Certificate and Doctor of Medical Sciences (DMSc)

-This is a four-year tuition-bearing program with doctoral-level course requirements and a research thesis, culminating in a certificate of completion as well as a Doctor of Medical Sciences (DMSc) degree from HSDM.
+This is a five-year program (four years of tuition and a one-year facilities fee) with doctoral-level course requirements and a research thesis, culminating in a certificate of completion as well as a Doctor of Medical Sciences (DMSc) degree from HSDM.
 There is no stipend support.
 One position is available each year, beginning in mid-June.

 Facilities and Resources

 The clinical, educational, and research resources at BWH, HSDM, and the greater Harvard Medical School (HMS)/Longwood Medical Area campus offer one of the richest and most unique environments for training in oral medicine.
 The Division of Oral Medicine & Dentistry has a modern clinic in BWH and treats a high volume of inpatients and outpatients with oral medicine conditions.
-There are five full-time faculty board certified in Oral Medicine or Oral Pathology.
+There are five full-time faculty board certified in Oral Medicine.
 All records and imaging are digital and fully integrated into the Partners Healthcare System.